Bede

-Bede (/biːd/; Bēda /ang/; 672/3 – 26 May 735), also known as Saint Bede, Bede of Jarrow, the Venerable Bede, and Bede the Venerable (Beda Venerabilis), was an English monk, author and scholar.
-He was one of the most known writers during the Early Middle Ages, and his most famous work, Ecclesiastical History of the English People, gained him the title "The Father of English History".
+Bede, OSB (/biːd/; Bēda /ang/; 672/3 – 26 May 735), also known as the Venerable Bede or Bede the Venerable, was an English Benedictine monk, author and scholar.
+He was one of the best known writers during the Early Middle Ages, and his most famous work, Ecclesiastical History of the English People, gained him the title "The Father of English History".
 He served at the monastery of St Peter and its companion monastery of St Paul in the Kingdom of Northumbria of the Angles.

 Born on lands belonging to the twin monastery of Monkwearmouth–Jarrow in present-day Tyne and Wear, England, Bede was sent to Monkwearmouth at the age of seven and later joined Abbot Ceolfrith at Jarrow.
 Both of them survived a plague that struck in 686 and killed the majority of the population there.
-While Bede spent most of his life in the monastery, he travelled to several abbeys and monasteries across the British Isles, even visiting the archbishop of York and King Ceolwulf of Northumbria.
+While Bede spent most of his life in the monastery, he travelled to several abbeys and monasteries across the British Isles, even visiting the Archbishop of York and King Ceolwulf of Northumbria.

-His theological writings were extensive and included a number of Biblical commentaries and other works of exegetical erudition.
+His theological writings were extensive and included a number of Biblical commentaries and other works of exegesis.
 Another important area of study for Bede was the academic discipline of computus, otherwise known to his contemporaries as the science of calculating calendar dates.
 One of the more important dates Bede tried to compute was Easter, an effort that was mired in controversy.
 He also helped to popularise the practice of dating forward from the birth of Christ (Anno Domini—in the year of our Lord), a practice which eventually became commonplace in medieval Europe.
 He is considered by many historians to be the most important scholar of antiquity for the period between the death of Pope Gregory I in 604 and the coronation of Charlemagne in 800.
+Bede was moreover a skilled linguist and translator, and his work made the Greek and Latin writings of the early Church Fathers much more accessible to his fellow Anglo-Saxons, which contributed significantly to English Christianity.
+Bede's monastery had access to a library that included works by Eusebius, Orosius, and many others.

-In 1899 Pope Leo XIII declared him a Doctor of the Church.
+A cult formed around Bede by the tenth century and was widespread in England by the fourteenth.
+His body was translated to Durham Cathedral in 1020 and placed in the same tomb as Saint Cuthbert, before being moved to an independent shrine in 1370.
+The shrine was demolished during the English Reformation, but Bede was reburied in the cathedral.
+In 1899, Pope Leo XIII canonised him and declared him a Doctor of the Church.
 He is the first native of Great Britain to achieve this designation.
 (Note: Anselm of Canterbury, also a Doctor of the Church, was originally from Italy.)
-Bede was moreover a skilled linguist and translator, and his work made the Greek and Latin writings of the early Church Fathers much more accessible to his fellow Anglo-Saxons, which contributed significantly to English Christianity.
-Bede's monastery had access to a library that included works by Eusebius, Orosius, and many others.